If you live near the sea, you will probably notice that there are seaweeds that are brought to the shore by the strong waves.

 Here’s how you can make your own fermented seaweed fertilizer It is organic and effective plant

 1. Gather seaweeds and wash them to remove dirt and sand.
-For the fnal wash, use tap water, rinse.
+For the final wash, use tap water, rinse.

 2. Prepare the following materials: